folio-org/folio-org.github.io/_faqs/how-to-get-started-with-rancher.md

 * Enabling module for tenant

 ## Environment variables
-Environment variables storing in Kubernetes secrets (Workload -> Secrets) and installed byr default to every Project.
+Environment variables storing in Kubernetes secrets (Workload -> Secrets) and installed by default to every Project.

-## Limitatons
+## Limitations
 No Okapi securing provided.
-Stripes UI deployment is under constuction.
+Stripes UI deployment is under construction.